Lucy Lawless: LGBT rights icon

+Other activities

 Lawless is a member of the board of trustees of the StarShip Foundation, the charity arm of the Starship Children's Health which is part of the Auckland District Health Board.
 It is set up to provide additional equipment, support and help to staff, patients and families.
 She helps fundraising for the organisation.
-She recently sat for the New Zealand television series The Sitting, an arts series where celebrity portraits are produced during an interview session, with the portraits later auctioned for charity.
+In 2008, she sat for the New Zealand television series The Sitting, an arts series where celebrity portraits are produced during an interview session, with the portraits later auctioned for charity.

 Since 2006, 21 September marks "Lucy Lawless Feel the Love Day/Week".
 The day, organised by the Official Lucy Lawless Fan Club, begins a week of charitable acts and donations by fans in honour and support of Lawless.

-Activism

 In May 2009 Lawless became a "climate ambassador" for the Greenpeace "Sign On" campaign.

 In February 2012, she and six other Greenpeace activists boarded an oil drilling ship at Port Taranaki, and remained on it for 77 hours to stop it leaving for the Arctic where it was going to take part in oil exploration.
 She was subsequently arrested and charged with burglary, which carried an imprisonment term of up to 10 years if convicted.
 She pleaded guilty on 14 June 2012 to trespass charges regarding the February incident.
 Lawless said she intended for now to remain involved with Greenpeace.
 In February 2013, Lawless and the other six activists were each sentenced to pay a fine of NZ$651 and undertake 120 hours of community service.
 The judge denied the NZ$545,000 in reparations that Shell Todd Oil Services had sought from the activists.
 Following the sentencing, Lawless said: "I consider it a great victory that the court has struck down the reparation demand from Shell, which I think was absolutely ludicrous."

-Astronomy

-Astronomer Michael E. Brown nicknamed his newly discovered dwarf planet "Xena"; its then-official designation being 2003 UB313.
-When this object was initially determined to be larger than Pluto, it gained international attention and forced a year-long debate among astronomers as to the definition of a planet.
-(Observations made by New Horizons subsequently found Pluto to be marginally larger than the object, which was ultimately named Eris.)

-The object's nickname "Xena" was used in the press.
-New Scientist magazine polled the public on their preferred final name for the so-called tenth planet; "Xena" ranked number 4.
-Lawless rang Mike Brown in December 2005 to thank him for his "senseless act of beauty", and claimed that she "never dared hope [the name] would stick."
-Eventually, both it and Pluto were deemed not to be true planets, and were instead classified as dwarf planets.

-Although "Xena" is now officially known as Eris, Brown made an indirect tribute to Lawless by naming Eris's moon Dysnomia after the Greek goddess of lawlessness.